geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 <a id="note16-d"></a>
 § Note (d), page 345, line 503.&emsp;*And if I cannot, like some Sovereigns, kneel.*

-An allusion to the penance of Henry the Second, after the murder of Becket; and to some of the effects of Richard's remorse on the loss of his father, to whose death he accused himself of having at least contributed by his rebellious conduct.<a href="#ref16-c" rev="footnote" class="footnote-backref">↩</a>
+An allusion to the penance of Henry the Second, after the murder of Becket; and to some of the effects of <span class="smallcaps">Richard’s</span> remorse on the loss of his father, to whose death he accused himself of having at least contributed by his rebellious conduct.<a href="#ref16-c" rev="footnote" class="footnote-backref">↩</a>

 <hr class="short">